1996 World Series: Game 4

 For the top of the tenth, Steve Avery came on to pitch for the Braves.
 Avery was another veteran of the Braves' postseason past and had been an integral part of their starting rotation for several years, including in 1991 when he won the NLCS Most Valuable Player award.
 However, after making the All-Star Team in 1993 his career had taken a downward slide and by 1996 Avery was limited to relief duties in the postseason.
 He was tasked with keeping the game tied against the bottom of the Yankees lineup, and started out doing just that as he retired Leyritz and Lloyd.

 Avery then followed that up by walking Tim Raines on four pitches.
 Jeter followed with a single, and with two runners on base Cox decided again to play strategy.
 Williams was the batter and on deck was Andy Fox, who had pinch run for Fielder in the ninth.
 The Braves intentionally walked Williams to load the bases for Fox.

-Torre called Fox back to the dugout and sent the struggling Wade Boggs to try to drive in the go-ahead run.
+Torre called Fox back to the dugout and sent up the struggling Wade Boggs to try to drive in the go-ahead run.
 Although Avery got two early strikes, Boggs drew a walk on a full count, scoring Raines and giving the Yankees their first lead of the game.
 With his strategy having backfired, Cox made a double switch, bringing in Brad Clontz to pitch while Ryan Klesko replaced McGriff at first base.
 The next batter, Hayes, hit a pop fly that Klesko lost sight of and dropped, which scored Jeter.

 Lloyd retired Klesko to lead off the bottom of the tenth, then gave way to closer John Wetteland, who gave up a single to Andruw Jones but recorded two flyouts from Dye and Terry Pendleton to get his second save of the postseason.
 Lloyd was credited with the win, with Avery suffering the loss.
 "It was our game to win and we had our chances," Avery said.
 "I ended up costing us the game."